raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 Section of a DNS message with OPCODE = 0 MUST NOT contain more than one question.

 A DNS message with OPCODE = 0 (QUERY) and QDCOUNT > 1 MUST be treated as an incorrectly-formatted message.
-If a response is generated for a query that includes more than one question, the value of the RCODE parameter in the response message MUST be set to 1 (FORMERR).
+The value of the RCODE parameter in the response message MUST be set to 1 (FORMERR).

-Firewalls that process DNS messages in order to eliminate unwanted traffic MAY treat messages with OPCODE = 0 and QDCOUNT > 1 as unwanted traffic.
+Firewalls that process DNS messages in order to eliminate unwanted traffic MAY treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic and generate the required FORMERR response.

 # Security Considerations